polyphony-chat/docs/SPECIFICATION.md

 ### 6.1.
 KeyPackages

-!!! bug "TODO"
+!!! warning

-    TODO: Consider cutting this section by a lot, as it is mostly just a copy of the MLS spec.
+    This section is not exhaustive and does not cover all aspects of MLS and KeyPackages, and is just there to give a general overview of how KeyPackages are used in polyproto-core.
+    Please read and understand the MLS specification (RFC9420) to implement polyproto-core correctly.

-A polyproto compliant server must store KeyPackages for all users that are registered on the server.
+A polyproto-core compliant server must store KeyPackages for all users that are registered on the server.
 The `KeyPackage` is a JSON object that contains the following information:

 ```json
 {